samooth/spacedht/README.md

 #### `node = DHT.bootstrapper(port, host, [options])`

-If you want to run your own Hyperswarm network use this method to easily create a bootstrap node.
+If you want to run your own Spaceswarm network use this method to easily create a bootstrap node.

 ## Creating P2P servers